 Brisbane Heat v Melbourne Stars, Friday 9.40am

-Brisbane Heat have been written off by the money men to win this match and that won’t come as a massive shock to followers of the Big Bash League.
+Brisbane Heat has been written off by the money men to win this match and that won’t come as a massive shock to followers of the Big Bash League.
 Heat prepare for game 14 of their season with just five wins on the board and a painfully low -0.1 run rate.
-11 points on the board places them sixth in the pile, otherwise known as third-bottom, and we don’t see a mad rush to support them to stop the rot anytime soon.
+11 points on the board place them sixth in the pile, otherwise known as third-bottom, and we don’t see a mad rush to support them to stop the rot anytime soon.

 Punters who maybe see something here we don’t can back the underdogs at 11/10 with 888sport.
 Decent, and we certainly wouldn’t put anyone off; however, there’s not enough there to tempt us into snatching at the price.
 You can support Brisbane without taking them for the win as they are worth a second look in the highest opening partnership betting at even money with Bet365.

 Melbourne Stars look a side worthy of our stake money and they travel with confidence in the camp, having won six of their first dozen to sit fourth in the pile.
 The favourites sit on 12 points and with Melbourne Renegades in third on 16 points, it looks like Stars won’t be climbing any higher than they are currently.
 There’s danger in behind, however, and that will keep them focussed on winning matches.
 Back Melbourne Stars to live up to expectations and grab the win at 4/5 with Bet365, better than the 4/6 that goes as the average in the betting.

 Our Tip: Melbourne Stars to win – 4/5 at Bet365